-Marzipan Cake
+Marzipan Cake Recipe

 Marzipan is easy to use and tastes great on its own.
 But, can also be used in combination with a few other simple ingredients.
 This marzipan cake is the perfect example.
 Don’t miss out on this ingenious cake recipe made in a bundt pan.

-Why make this marzipan cake?
+Why you’ll love this marzipan cake?

-- If you love marzipan you will enjoy this recipe.
+- If you love marzipan, you will enjoy this recipe.
 It has a wonderful almond marzipan flavor.

 - The recipe is a fuss-free, simple, and easy recipe with a standard creaming method.

-- Most of the ingredients are simple pantry staples or easy to find such as marzipan.
+- Most of the ingredients are simple pantry staples or easy to find, such as marzipan.

 Ingredients and substitutes